 Shift: linen

-Skirt: black/dk blue wool lined with white cotton wool or linen
+Skirt: black/dk blue wool lined with white

 White room, plank floor.
 Low ladder-back chair with cane seat.
 Broom & landscape print tacked to the wall.